wp-plugins/customericare-livechat/readme.txt

 Yes.
 We have added paid features for demanding customers.

 Here's a free ebook to teach you how to chat with customers! http://customericare.com/download-polite-done-right/

+We will soon start a great deal dedicated for Wordpress, stay tuned!